This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 log_slave_updates

-parameter to `ON`.
-Otherwise, the data source cannot receive all binlogs, which may lead to data loss.If the source or destination database contains table objects that differ only in letter cases, the data migration results may not be as expected due to case insensitivity in the source or destination database.
+parameter to ON.
+Otherwise, the data source cannot receive all binlogs, which may lead to data loss.If the source or target database contains table objects that differ only in letter cases, the data migration results may not be as expected due to case insensitivity in the source or target database.

 In the following table, OB_MySQL stands for a MySQL tenant of OceanBase Database, which can be an OceanBase cluster instance, an OceanBase tenant instance, or a serverless instance.